The 20 Best Small Dog Breeds for Your Home

 13. Miniature Pinscher

-Fun fact: In-line with their personalities, Min Pins are often known as the “King of the Toys.”
+Fun fact: In line with their personalities, Min Pins are often known as the “King of the Toys.”

 14. Papillon

-Personality: It’s hard to miss a Papillon when you see one with those elegant butterfly ears!
-Papillons are friendly, athletic, and happy – one of the small dog breeds known for their ability to learn tricks and new skills.
+Personality: Papillons are friendly, athletic, and happy — one of the best small dog breeds for learning new tricks and skills.

 Size: Although their ears might be deceiving, the Papillon is on the smaller side.
 These dogs usually weigh under 10 pounds.

-Fun fact: Papillon is french for butterfly — and it’s where this small dog breed’s name comes from.
+Fun fact: Papillon is French for butterfly — and it’s where this small dog breed’s name comes from.

 15. Pekingese